Marketing the Rainbow

 2017: Raising the bar

 In 2017 Stoli announced Raising the Bar, "a platform dedicated to reinforcing the brand's 35-year commitment to the LGBT equality movement by championing individuals and organizations central to advancing diversity and originality within the community".
-The campaign kicked off just as the brand closed out the fourth Stoli® Key West Cocktail Classic, the world's largest annual LGBT bartending competition, which will now become a pillar of this dedicated initiative.
+The campaign kicked off just as the brand closed out the fourth Stoli® Key West Cocktail Classic, the world's largest annual LGBT bartending competition, which became a pillar of this dedicated initiative.

 This campaign was a 13-city effort to select a the "most original people" to match it with the "most original vodka."